tantecky/bvalid/README.md

 # bvalid

-In browser only BTC address validator
+In browser only Bitcoin address validator

 - No need to query a remote server
 - Validate an address checksum